*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 To cut a record without it breaking you need to heat the record in the oven to make it partially soft.
 You will then want to use a hot knife or scissors to cut the record as needed.

 Many people have old vinyl lying around and if they are damaged or you simply don’t listen to records anymore don’t just throw them away!
 There are tons of different things you can do with vinyl records once you are done with using them for music.
-If you want to see some of the best accessories for cleaning or storing your vinyl records you can find them by clicking here.

 To learn more about the best way to cut a vinyl record you will want to keep reading or you can watch the video below as well.